 - The Google search technology is called PageRank.

 PageRank assigns a value of relevance to every website and determines how important a website is.
-PageRank is named after the co-founder of Google: Larry Page.
+It is named after the co-founder of Google: Larry Page.
 SEO ensures that your website will be considered as important by Google.
 If your website is considered (more) important by Google, your website will be higher in the rankings.
-Nobody on the outside knows exactly how PageRank works, which makes it quite hard to manipulate this system.
-This is probably the key to success, because this makes that you’ll always get the best results for you!
+The inner workings of PageRank remain a mystery to outsiders, making it challenging to manipulate the system.
+However, this very secrecy is what ensures that you always receive the optimal results, unlocking the key to success!

-- On August 16, 2013, Google was not reachable for 5 minutes, in that time the global Internet usage was decreased by 40%.
+- On August 16, 2013, Google was not reachable for 5 minutes, in that time the global Internet usage decreased by 40%.
+This fact underscores Google’s immense significance in today’s world.
+When people are unable to search for the websites they seek, their internet usage decreases significantly.

 - Google wanted in 1997 to sell their search engine system to Yahoo for $ 2 million.